ivan-kolesov/test-laravel/readme.md

 Unit tests flush the database during it running, so make backup before run unit test.

 Run `phpunit` in the projects's root category.
 PhpUnit has to be installed, see more on https://phpunit.de

+## Customization

+You can change RSS parser to your own realization.
+Implement `App\Adapters\AdapterInterface` at new adapter class and point the classes name at config `app.php`, like `'feedAdapter' => App\Adapters\YourAdapter::class`.